 § 198-49.
 Business use matrix.
-[Amended 12-19-2007 by Ord.
-No. 25-2007]

 The following matrix and schedule provide a summary of the permitted commercial, residential, accessory uses and conditional uses in the business districts.
 Uses which are not specifically set forth in this section are considered prohibited uses and shall not be permitted unless otherwise permitted by this chapter, with the exception of municipal uses, municipal facilities and municipal recreation facilities which are permitted to be placed by the Brigantine City Council in any zone.